ialexander28/ledger_api/readme.md

 # Instructions

-1. Run the program in yyour favorite editor (hopefully you're using VS Code) e.g. run in terminal: go run ledger_api.go
+1. Run the program in your favorite editor (hopefully you're using VS Code) e.g. run in terminal: go run ledger_api.go

 2. When you run the program you will see a popup window that asks for you to allow the program to run as localhost:3000.
 Click "Allow" in the window.